 This is the office area for the SHS Guidance Administrators:

-AP Tests will be given May 6-17.
-There is an $89 fee per test for the exams (made payable to Springfield High).
-If the student qualifies for free and/or reduced lunch, see Mr. Crum about potential partial fee waivers.
-The Springfield High deadline is March 22, 2013 for registering.
+Dates for the 2017 AP tests are posted on the sidebar.
+Please check the website for updates.
+If the student qualifies for a fee waiver, please see Mr. Schurman.
+The Springfield High deadline for registering will be announced at a later date.
 To register, students need to bring the check/cash to the Guidance Office and sign up.
 More information is available at http://www.collegeboard.org/ and look under the AP section.

 Juniors and seniors are encouraged to visit colleges they may be considering attending after high school graduation.
 Students are permitted to take a half-day to visit a local college and a full day to make a visit out of the city.
 Students must call schools to make an appointment.
 They must also get a "college visit" form from their dean.
 A parent must call the attendance office if a student is going to be absent.

 Just a reminder, juniors and seniors should take advantage of meeting with college administrators as they make their visits to SHS.
 Announcements are made letting students know of the visits.
 A list of the visiting schools can be found under College and Military Recruiter Visits on the Guidance web page, in the glass case outside the guidance office and on Mr. Kyes' bulletin board.
 Students must get a pass from guidance at least the day before in order to be dismissed from class to visit with a college representative.